 She also served as National Director of Communications and Organizational Development at Enroll America, the nation’s foremost health care enrollment coalition during the launch of the Health Care Marketplaces.
 In this role, she oversaw a team across 11 organizing states who were responsible for garnering positive media coverage encouraging people to sign up during the first few cycles of open enrollment under the Affordable Care Act.
 Later, she oversaw organizational development efforts for the staff of over 100.

-Gnora Gumanow, MPH, is the Healthy Democracy Health People Partnerships Director.
-Gnora grew up in a family filled with organizers and started her professional career as a regional organizer for Planned Parenthood Advocates of Oregon.
-She fought tirelessly to build grassroots movements for reproductive rights and democracy reform in Oregon before pursuing her graduate degree at the George Washington University’s Milken Institute School of Public Health.
-Most recently, Gnora worked at the Alliance for Youth Action as a Director of Network Capacity where she continued to support youth centered organizing on democracy reform and economic justice across the country.
+Gnora Mahs, MPH is the Partnerships Director for Healthy Democracy Healthy People.
+Gnora grew up in a family filled with organizers and started her professional career as a community organizer after graduating from Ohio Wesleyan University.
+She strengthened grassroots movements for reproductive health equity and voting rights in Oregon before pursuing her graduate degree at the George Washington University’s Milken Institute School of Public Health.
+Previously, Gnora worked at the Alliance for Youth Action as a Director of Network Capacity where she supported youth centered organizing on democracy reform and economic justice across the country.
 Gnora brings a deep understanding of the voting rights movement and what it takes to build strong community organizing campaigns.
-Alongside her professional endeavors, Gnora is pursuing a Doctorate of Public Health where she is studying the relationship between voting and health.
-In her free time, Gnora can be found walking her goldendoodle Juniper, playing ultimate frisbee, or romping through the forest appreciating nature
+Alongside her professional endeavors, Gnora is pursuing a Doctorate of Public Health at George Washington University and her dissertation research is focused on the relationship between voter participation and access and community health.
+In her free time, Gnora can be found walking her goldendoodle Juniper, paddling dragon boats, or romping through the forest appreciating nature